zammad/zammad/README_Install_Debian_Ubuntu.md

-# Installation on Ubuntu 16.04 Server
+# Installation on Ubuntu 16.04 Server / Debian 7, 8
 ## With Nginx & MySQL

 ### Prerequisites